The Venetian address that justifies the Giudecca detour all by itself, far from the San Marco crowds.

 Highlights

-- Olympic sea-water heated pool, the only one of its kind in Venice
+- Olympic heated seawater pool, the only one of its kind in Venice

 - Private 3-hectare garden with tennis courts and organic kitchen garden

-- Private water-taxi shuttle 24/7 from St Mark's Square (3 min)
+- Private boat-taxi shuttle 24/7 from St Mark's Square (3 min)

 - Casanova Wellness Centre spa with hammam and garden-facing cabins